 Life cycle: Variable based on temperature, minimum 25 days

 Signs of infestation: Live adult insects, fragmented kernels, and powdery residue; a sweet musty odor is associated with this insect.
-Appearance of "shot hole" in grain.
+Damaged grain with “shot hole” appearance.

-Control tips: Clean and spray grain bins with Diacon® IGR and Centynal™ Insecticide tank mix prior to grain storage.
-Inspect and treat incoming grain with Diacon® IGR; monitor grain throughout storage period.
+Control tips: Clean and spray grain bins with Diacon® IGR PLUS prior to grain storage.
+Inspect and treat incoming grain with Diacon® IGR or Diacon® IGR PLUS; monitor grain throughout storage period.

 Application tips: When treating flowing grain on belts or at transitions, 2 or more nozzles are recommended; during auger or conveyor cup application, fewer nozzles may be used; position nozzles for full coverage of grain stream; avoid spraying onto sides of auger boots.
 Calibrate protectant flow rate and check often to help ensure proper application.
 Use automated switches to turn chemical pumps on when there is grain in the system and turn off when no grain is present.